 Arriving at the four-star Hakone Hotel, we stay for one night with breakfast and dinner.
 The entire area here is geo-thermally active, and provides the perfect opportunity to try one of Japan’s unmissable experiences – bathing in an ‘onsen’, a hot spring at our very own hotel.

-Finally we take a walking tour through Kyoto's Gion district.
-Here is the classic image of Japan; streets of wooden houses, the unmistakable sound of wooden sandals reverberating on the pavements, bright, silk-clad geishas, cherry trees and a host of traditional restaurants.
+Finally we take a walking tour through Kyoto’s Gion district.
+Here is the classic image of Japan; streets of wooden houses, the unmistakable sound of wooden sandals reverberating on the avements, bright, silk-clad geishas, cherry trees and a host of traditional restaurants.
+We also experience a traditional Japanese Tea Ceremony’.

 Capital city before Kyoto, Nara is just a few miles south.
 Firstly we see one of the country’s most iconic shrines, made from thousands of red Torii gates forming two extraordinary vermilion-coloured wooden tunnels up a hillside.
 Arriving at Nara you’ll be greeted by the dozens of tame deer considered for centuries to be messengers of the gods.
 The main sight though is the amazing Todai-ji temple, astonishingly the world’s largest wooden structure.
 Housing a huge bronze Buddha, this is a truly inspiring sight and just one of Nara’s several UNESCO World Heritage sites.